Mackeson became the first brewery to introduce milk stout.

 The Hythe Brewery and the Mackeson family

-The Hythe Brewery was established on High Street, Hythe, Kent in 1669.
+James Pashley established the Hythe Brewery on High Street, Hythe, Kent in 1669.

 Nine men were employed at the Hythe Brewery in 1851.